Tuteja-Lab/gen349_week_14_15/lecture/Week14_lecture.md

 ### head
 - `head` writes the first ten lines of a file to the screen.
 - To change the number of lines printed, type `head -n <number> <file name>`.
-- Make sure you are in the directory `lecture`.
+- Make sure you are still in the directory `lecture`.
 - Let's try: `head -n 5 DiverseCas9s.faa`

 ### tail